What Is Tinea Versicolor?

-Tinea versicolor is a fungal infection of the skin.
-It's also called pityriasis versicolor and is caused by a type of yeast that naturally lives on your skin.
-When the yeast grows out of control, the skin disease, which appears as a rash, is the result.
+Tinea versicolor is a fungal infection that causes small patches of discolored spots on your skin.
+It's also called pityriasis versicolor.
+It results from a type of yeast that naturally lives on your skin.
+When the yeast grows out of control, it causes this skin disease, which appears as a rash.

 Acidic bleach from the growing yeast causes areas of skin to be a different color than the skin around them.
 These can be individual spots or patches.
 Specific signs and symptoms of the infection include: